Autumn sweeps the laden trees,

 and came to summer fullness.

-You’d think the earth would surrender
+You’d think the earth

-but instead She flowers,
+but instead she flowers,

-rising from the meagre dirt
+rising from meagre dirt

 to fill the sky with color.

-So I go down to feed the dark
+So down I go to feed the dark

 bereft of autumn gold,